tony-blake/BlockchainAI/AIpart/RandomUser4/README.md

 # BlockchainAI - LSTM

-#Open up Spyder IDE and set this Directory as the working directory
+#(Optional)Open up Spyder IDE and set this Directory as the working directory

 To create dataset open up a browser (preferably chrome) and type in the URL